htem/FANC_auto_recon/lm_em_comparisons/colormips/README.md

 Download and install the Color-MIP Generator Fiji plugin by following the instructions in [this README](https://github.com/JaneliaSciComp/ColorMIP_Mask_Search/tree/master/ColorDepthMIP_Generator).

+Download VNC template transforms by launching python using an environment with `navis-flybrains` installed (`pip install flybrains` if needed) and running

+    import flybrains
+    flybrains.download_jrc_vnc_transforms()

+Then check that you now have two `.h5` files located at `~/flybrain-data`.

 ---

 ##### Make a color MIP for a specific neuron